Stateful Behaviour

 {

-// Bind the conditions to keys so that they can be requested as dependencies.
+// Bind the conditions to keys so that they can be injected as dependencies.

 container.Bind(menuCondition);